thehonorguard/mkdocs/docs/rulebook.md

 #### 3.1.1-b In Discord (audio):

 Text to speech, bots (at the exception of the music bot), and or any sort of audio abuse are not allowed in our Discord.
 Please consider other players in the voice channel you are in.
 Playing music is allowed, so long as it does not annoy other members within a channel.
 If asked to stop, you need to stop.
 Do not move people out of the channels without prior consent.
+Moderating a voice channel is not easy.
+If anything happens and an admin is not in the VC, please contact administration and moderation via a support ticket.

 #### 3.1.2 In TeamSpeak/Discord (text):